 Community gardens are spaces to grow food and help build a more food secure Richmond but also they are a space to meet new neighbours, forge friendships, and strengthen community.

-Garden plots must be used to grow plants throughout the summer season and cannot be left vacant.
-This supports the intention for the community gardens to be vibrant green spaces that are used by community members to grow food, flowers, and other useful plants.
+Garden plots must be used to grow plants throughout the summer season and cannot be left vacant as the intention of the community gardens is to be vibrant green spaces that are used by community members to grow food, flowers, and other useful plants.

 No synthetic fertilizers or pesticides are allowed in the gardens.
-If you are unsure if a product is okay to be used in the community gardens, please contact the community gardens program coordinator.
+If you are unsure if a product is okay to be used in the community gardens, please contact the Urban Agriculture program coordinator.

 No power tools of any kind are allowed to be used in the community gardens, except for by garden members who have received training and approval by Richmond Food Security Society to use weed-eaters.
-If you are interested in operating a weed-eater in the community gardens, and would like to know more about receiving this training, contact the community garden coordinator.
+If you are interested in operating a weed-eater in the community gardens, and would like to know more about receiving this training, contact the Urban Agriculture program coordinator.

 Please practice the “pack out what you pack in” principle.
 Garbage bins are not provided at the garden sites for gardening materials, and any significant garden-related garbage or other gardening materials must be taken home.
-The garbage cans are provided for wastes associated with use of the community gardens as a public, shared park, and can be used of to dispose of a small amount of waste, such as food wrappers, seed packages, or other small debris.
+The garbage cans are provided for wastes associated with the use of the community gardens as a public, shared park, and can be used of to dispose of small wastes, such as food wrappers, and seed packages.

 You should never dump any green waste into bushes and/or surrounding garden area.
 Dumping green waste around the garden site could spread weeds to neighbouring plots and throughout the garden, this is unacceptable.
 If your compost bin in your plot is full, you can either take the compost home with you or use one of the communal green bins at your garden site.